tlswg/tls13-spec/draft-ietf-tls-tls13.md

 flight.
 The Certificate and CertificateVerify messages are only sent under certain circumstances, as defined below.
 The Finished message is always sent as part of the Authentication block.
+These messages are encrypted under keys derived from [sender]_handshake_traffic_secret.

 The computations for the Authentication messages all uniformly take the following inputs: